shermanlo77/oxwasp_phd/java/README.md

     Block dim x and y (GPU version only)
     <ul>
       <li>
         Sets the dimensions of the block of threads on the GPU.
 This affects the performance of the filter.
 Good suggestions are 16 and 32.
-Solutions are shared between within block neighbours.
+Solutions are shared between neighbours within blocks.
       </li>
     </ul>
   </li>